zama-ai/tfhe-rs/tfhe/docs/how_to/rayon_crate.md

 }
 ```

-However, due to rayon's work stealing mechanism and tfhe-rs's internals, this may create `BorrowMutError'.
+However, due to rayon's work stealing mechanism and TFHE-rs's internals, this may create `BorrowMutError'.

-### Working example
+### Working Example

 The correct way is to call `rayon::broadcast`